mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Introduction

-One of the Internet's defining features is its purposeful avoidance of any single controlling entity.
-While originating in a desire to prevent a single technical failure from having a wide impact,{{RAND}} the Internet's early avoidance of economic and political centralization arguably enabled its rapid adoption and broad reach: permission is not required to connect to, deploy an application on, or use the Internet for a particular purpose.
+One of the Internet's defining features is its lack of any single point of technical, political, or economic control.
+Arguably, that property assisted the Internet's early adoption and broad reach: because permission is not required to connect to, deploy an application on, or use the Internet for a particular purpose, it can meet diverse needs and be deployed in many different environments.

-Although maintaining this property remains a widely shared goal, consistently preserving it across the range of services and applications that people see as "the Internet" has proven elusive.
-Today, many successful services operate in a centralized fashion -- to the point where some proprietary applications have become so well-known that they are commonly mistaken for the Internet itself.{{FB-INTERNET}}
+Although maintaining that state of affairs remains a widely shared goal, consistently preserving it across the range of services and applications that people see as "the Internet" has proven elusive.
+Whereas early services like NNTP and email had multiple, interoperable operators, most contemporary platforms for content and services are operated by single, commercial entities -- to the point where some have become so well-known and important to people's experiences that they are commonly mistaken for the Internet itself.{{FB-INTERNET}}

 These difficulties call into question what role architectural design -- in particular, that overseen by open standards bodies such as the IETF -- can and should play in controlling centralization on the Internet.

 This document discusses aspects of centralization that relate to Internet standards efforts.
-It argues that while standards bodies have little ability to prevent many forms of centralization, there are still contributions they can make.
+It argues that while standards bodies might be able to promote alternatives to technical centralization, their products are not able to control economic or political centralization.
+That said, there are still meaningful contributions that standards bodies can make.

 The primary audience for this document is the engineers who design and standardize Internet protocols.
 Designers of proprietary protocols and applications can benefit from considering these issues, especially if they intend their work to be considered for eventual standardization.
 Policymakers can use this document to help characterise abuses that involve centralized protocols and applications and evaluate proposed remedies for them.